kaidez/kdz/README.md

 * Test on Windows machines.
 * See if pointing to GitHub files with the GitHub API is better than pointing to them directly.
 * See if a reusable function can be created for tasks related to `fs.open()`.
-* Add prompt functionality so things like `package.json` can be customized
+* Add prompt functionality so things like `package.json` can be customized.